Moscow–Washington hotline: Facsimile

-In May 1983, President Reagan proposed to upgrade the hotline by the addition of high-speed facsimile capability.
+In May 1983, President Ronald Reagan proposed to upgrade the hotline by the addition of high-speed facsimile capability.
 The Soviet Union and the United States agreed formally to do this on July 17, 1984.

 According to the agreement, upgrades were to take place through use of Intelsat satellites and modems, facsimile machines, and computers.
 The facsimile terminals were operational by 1986.
 The teletype circuits were cut in 1988 after several years of testing and use proved the fax links to be reliable.
 The Soviets transferred the hotline link to the newer, geostationary Gorizont-class satellites of the Stationar system.

 In 1988, the US side of the hotline system was located at the National Military Command Center in the Pentagon.
 Each MOLINK (Moscow Link) team worked an eight-hour shift: a non-commissioned officer looked after the equipment, and a commissioned officer who was fluent in Russian and well-briefed on world affairs was translator.
 The hotline was tested hourly.
 U.S. test messages included excerpts of William Shakespeare, Mark Twain, encyclopedias, and a first-aid manual; Soviet tests included passages from the works of Anton Chekhov.
 MOLINK staffers took special care not to include innuendo or literary imagery that could be misinterpreted, such as passages from Winnie the Pooh, given that a bear is considered the national symbol of Russia.
 The Soviets also asked, during the Carter administration, that Washington not send routine communications through the hotline.

-Upon receipt of the message at the NMCC, the message was translated into English, and both the original Russian and the translated English texts are transmitted to the White House Situation Room.
+Upon receipt of the message at the NMCC, the message was translated into English, and both the original Russian and the translated English texts were transmitted to the White House Situation Room.
 However, if the message were to indicate "an imminent disaster, such as an accidental nuclear strike", the MOLINK team would telephone the gist of the message to the Situation Room duty officer who would brief the president before a formal translation was complete.